 The flanger effect begins, again, by producing a copy of the direct signal.

 This copy is then delayed by a short period (shorter than chorus).
 An LFO is used to modulate the delay time.

-The direct and affected signals are then mixed together at the output.
+The direct and effected signals are then mixed together at the output.

 Since the two signals are identical and only phase-shifted, there will be both constructive interference (peaks) and destructive interference (notches) in the output signal.
 The series of notches produced will produce a sort of comb-filtering effect that, when modulated to “move” via the LFO, produces what is known as flanger.

-Note that flangers have shorter delay times (faster phase-shifting) so their notches with typically be in the higher frequencies.
-Choruses have longer delay times (slower phase-shifting) so their notches with typically be in the lower frequencies.
+Note that flangers have shorter delay times (faster phase-shifting), so their notches will typically be in the higher frequencies.
+Choruses have longer delay times (slower phase-shifting), so their notches will typically be in the lower frequencies.

-The Boss BF-3 (link to check the price on Amazon) is yet another great Boss pedal.
-The knobs of the BF-3 allow us to control resonance (automatically or manually); the depth of the flanger; the rate of the flanger, and the pedal’s mode.
+The Boss BF-3 is yet another great Boss pedal.
+The knobs of the BF-3 allow us to control resonance (automatically or manually), the depth of the flanger, the rate of the flanger, and the pedal's mode.